 Customer since: August 2012

 “Performance is of utmost importance to us — our users expect pages to load really quickly.
-Fastly’s premium and dependable edge cloud platform gives us that competitive edge.”
-Elizabeth Douglas
+Fastly’s premium and dependable edge cloud network gives us that competitive edge.”

 Not only do readers expect the most up-to-date information, but they expect pages to load instantly — if they don’t find their much-needed info quickly, they’ll go elsewhere.
 With Fastly, the wikiHow team can provide their community with the latest informative articles in real time, further strengthening their position as a reliable and dependable resource.
 Using Fastly’s shielding feature, which lets them designate a single point of presence (POP) as a shield for their origins, wikiHow can ensure content is readily accessible for their users.
 If an article isn’t available at a certain POP, requests will go to the shield POP as opposed to returning to wikiHow’s origins, which can be costly and cause performance to suffer.